Huawei Mate 30 Pro full review

 Still shooting holds a lot of promise too, with the phone's dual 40MP sensors on-hand for most shots, juggling a primary 27mm lens with an f/1.6 aperture and OIS (optical image stabilisation) alongside an 18mm ultrawide-angle lens with an f/1.8 aperture.

-To add even greater versatility to the arrangement, there's an 8-megapixel 80mm telephoto sensor, again with OIS, and a 3D depth-sensing module to help with edge detection and bokeh across both still and video - something Huawei was keen to shout about.
+To add even greater versatility to the arrangement, there's an 8MP 80mm telephoto sensor, again with OIS, plus a 3D depth-sensing module to help with edge detection and bokeh (background blur) across both still and video - something Huawei was keen to shout about.

 Generally speaking, shots look fantastic, with pleasing detail, dynamic range, contrast, stability and everything you could hope for.
 One thing to note is that Huawei's AI-assisted image processing is enabled by default and has a bad habit of over-saturating and over-warming shots, so we suggest switching this feature off from the get-go.

-You have the option to shoot in RAW when using Pro mode, there are some more creative shooting modes - both long-standing Huawei staples as well as new additions - and the company's even gone as far as to include Osmo Mobile gimbal support from within the phone's native camera app, a surprising bonus that highlights where Huawei sees the Mate 30 Pro's cameras being put to good use.
+You have the option to shoot in RAW when using Pro mode, there are some more creative shooting modes - both long-standing Huawei staples, as well as new additions - and the company's even gone as far as to include DJI Osmo Mobile gimbal support from within the phone's native camera app; a surprising bonus that highlights where Huawei sees the Mate 30 Pro's cameras being put to good use.

 Huawei's Mate 30 Pro is unsurprisingly potent on paper and the new focus on video from the camera experience seems like a smart move, rather than simply building on the P30 Pro's zoom capabilities.
 In almost every regard the phone has the ability to take on every other flagship smartphone of the moment but with the company's current predicament, it might not even get the chance.